 This study of novels by such writers as Baldwin, Ellison, Hurston, Walker, Wright and Morrison gives attention to gender, place, alienation and changes in forms of protest.
 This course satisfies the cultural studies requirement for English majors.
 Offered fall of alternating years.
 Satisfies the departmental global/multicultural requirement.

 ENG 361.
 GENDER ISSUES IN CINEMA 4 sh

 This course explores how well film reveals gender differences between men and women.
 Time is spent studying gender stereotyping, the psychological accuracy of film’s representations of gender and gendered behavior of film directors.
-This course does not fulfill the General Studies literature requirement.
+This course does not fulfill the Core Curriculum literature requirement.
 Prerequisite: ENG 110.

 ENG 362.
 FILM CRITICISM 4 sh

 This course emphasizes how to interpret cinema critically, using films that illustrate cultural differences, periods, and types of filmmaking and achievements in techniques and ideas of the greatest directors.
-This course does not fulfill the General Studies literature requirement.
+This course does not fulfill the Core Curriculum literature requirement.
 Prerequisite: ENG 110.

 ENG 363.
 TEACHING LITERATURE: CANONS, CULTURES AND CLASSROOMS 4 sh